-DC.
-CUSTOMER RELATIONS
+D. CUSTOMER RELATIONS

 - All communication shall be handled in a courteous and respectful manner.
-An objective and impartial attitude shall be maintained in dealing with all citizens as they have a right to present their views. - Staff, elected officials and citizen appointees shall exercise care when communicating with the media on municipal matters.
+An objective and impartial attitude shall be maintained in dealing with all citizens as they have a right to present their views. - Staff shall exercise care when communicating with the media on municipal matters.

-ED.
-CONFIDENTIAL INFORMATION
+E. CONFIDENTIAL INFORMATION

-- Staff, elected officials and citizen appointees have access to confidential information by virtue of their position with the Town of Halton Hills. - Confidential information must not be disclosed or released, by any means, either in verbal or written form, to any person other than to those who are properly entitled to this information. - The Town's logo (an official trademark), confidential information or information that may be restricted under Freedom of Information laws must not be posted or referred to on any social networking site such as but not limited to, Facebook, Instagram or Twitter or any other internet site without prior authorization.
+- Staff have access to confidential information by virtue of their position with the Town of Halton Hills. - Confidential information must not be disclosed or released, by any means, either in verbal or written form, to any person other than to those who are properly entitled to this information. - The Town's logo (an official trademark), confidential information or information that may be restricted under Freedom of Information laws must not be posted or referred to on any social networking site such as, but not limited to, Facebook, Instagram or Twitter or any other internet site without prior authorization.

-- Where an elected official or citizen appointee is unsure of the status of information, before making any disclosure they shall discuss it with the Freedom of Information Head, or his/her designate. - Where staff are unsure of the status of information, before making any disclosure, they shall discuss it with their Department Head.
+- Where staff are unsure of the status of information, before making any disclosure, they shall discuss it with their Department Head.
 The Freedom of Information Head, or his/her designate, may also need to be consulted. - Where a member of the public requests information regarded as confidential by the Town of Halton Hills, they must be referred to the Freedom of Information Head, or his/her designate, who will advise them of the formal procedures in accordance with The Municipal Freedom of Information and Protection of Privacy Act.